 - Magnetic Lure – 200 coins

-In addition to Pokéballs, Incense, Lures, and Lucky Eggs, there are various other items, upgrades, and cosmetics you can purchase in Pokémon Go.
-The mainstays include the Egg Incubator for 150 coins, 10 Max Poitions for 200 coins, and six Max Revives for 180 coins.
-Additionally, you can purchase an item bag and extended Pokémon storage, each of which costs 200 coins.
+In addition to Pokéballs, Incense, Lures, and Lucky Eggs, there are various other items, upgrades, and cosmetics you can purchase in Pokémon GO.
+The mainstays include the Egg Incubator for 150 coins, 10 Max Potions for 200 coins, and six Max Revives for 180 coins.
+If you find yourself buying too many items, then you can either buy an extra item bag or expanded storage for your Pokémon.
+Each of these upgrades will cost you 200 coins.

-You’ll get the best bang for your buck by purchasing boxes, however.
-These limited edition items bundle multiple items together with a steep discount.
+If you want to get a bunch of goodies in one fell swoop, you’re better off buying a box, which is a collection of limited edition items sold at a discount.
 At the time of writing, for example, there’s the Adventure Box for 1,480 coins, which includes 10 Super Incubators, three Incense, three Star Pieces, and seven Egg Incubators.
 Neglecting the Star Pieces, this box would have a value of over 3,000 coins.